Skip to main content

 Must-Try Dishes: Fried Vegetable Spring Rolls, Tuna Cucumber Maki (hold tuna for veggie build), Salmon Avocado Maki (swap to veggie add-ons)

-What makes it special: Vegetarian-friendly ordering that goes beyond one basic roll.
+What Makes it Special: Vegetarian-friendly ordering that goes beyond one basic roll.

 $$ Loop Steakhouse